katelloyd83/sound-fundamentals/modules/week-2/_posts/2002-06-01-getting-sounds.md

 module: 2
 jotted: false
 toc: true
-topic: Getting Sound to Play With
+topic: Getting Sounds to Play With
 ---

 Since we are not using input devices initially, we will need to utilize pre-recorded digital audio files.
 For this week, I want you to download two or three files from the internet to play with.